Jaeyun-Song/TAM/README.md

   7. The class-wise temeperature hyperparameter, 𝜙: \
        Set [temp_phi] as one of [0.8, 1.2]

-We will update ReNode and GraphEN later.
+We will update ReNode and GraphENS later.

 ## Dependencies
 This code has been tested with